Mariel Martínez Zárate

 Shinhan Bank Co., Ltd., Authorization to Incorporate a Multiple Banking Institution in Mexico, 2015

 Mariel represented Shinhan Bank Co., Ltd., the largest bank in South Korea, in the process of obtaining a license to incorporate a multiple banking institution in Mexico.
 This license is the first one granted to a Korean bank in Mexico.

-Mariel acted as deal counsel for Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico's National Banking and Securities Commission (CNBV).
+Mariel represented Comisión Federal de Electricidad (CFE) in the seventh issuance (CFE 15) and the first reopening of the sixth issuance (CFE 14-2) of CFE's debt certificates (certificados bursátiles) under its MXN 100 billion (approximately US$6.5 billion) program as recurrent issuer registered in Mexico and authorized by Mexico's National Banking and Securities Commission (CNBV).
 The aggregate amount of both issuances was MXN 10 billion (approximately US$650 million).
 The debt certificates were fully registered with the CNBV and listed on the Mexican Stock Exchange.
-The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80% of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearing house), and 20% were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.
+The reopening of the sixth issuance had a Mexican tranche and an international tranche; approximately 80 percent of the debt certificates were sold in Mexico and cleared through Indeval (Mexican securities clearinghouse), and 20 percent were sold outside of Mexico in reliance on rule 144A and Regulation S under the US Securities Act and cleared through Euroclear and Clearstream.